Timi Abibu Lagunju: Lagunju years on the throne

-Sangolami Abibu Lagunju was certainly born before 1817 when the New Ede was established by Timi Kubolaje Agbonran.
+Sangolami Abibu Lagunju was born before 1817 when the New Ede was established by Timi Kubolaje Agbonran.
 Existing traditions also indicate that Abibu Lagunju succeeded Timi Ojo Arohanran, the reigning Timi at the outbreak of Batedo War (involving Ibadan and Ijaiye) of 1844.
 And given Olunlade's account that Timi Ojo Arohanran "spent about three years on the throne," and that the stool of the Timi was vacant for nine years after Arohanran's death, it is plausible to suggest that Lagunju was crowned the Timi around 1855/ 1856.

 J.F.
 Ade-Ajayi wrote that during W.H.
 Clarke's visit to Ede in November 1857 Lagunju "became the ruler of this town in the place of his father, the deceased, and brings with him into office, the influence of his new religion" and that in the aftermath of the fall of Old Oyo, "By 1858, the Timi of Ede was a Muslim...
 Beyond the testimonies of Clarke and Ade-Ajayi, both Ede and Ibadan traditions also record that Timi Abibu Lagunju was on the throne during the tenure of Basorun Ogunmola of Ibadan (1856-1867), and precisely that Ogunmola intervened in Ede politics when Lagunju was first dethroned.
 It is recorded that Ogunmola installed Olunloye in place of Lagunju.
 Ede traditions as preserved by Olunlade further say that Timi Lagunju dethroned two Timis - Olunloye and Lansebe, who were crowned in his place during the first two depositions with the support of Aare Momodu Latoosa (1871-1885), and that Olunloye was dethroned shortly before the outbreak of the Kiriji War in 1878.
 Lagunju's third and final deposition was in 1892, given the tradition that his successor, Timi Mosunloye "reigned for seven years" and that Mosunloye's successor, Timi Oyelekan, "ascended the throne in 1899."
 Samuel Johnson, Kemi Morgan and Olunlade said that Lagunju died in exile in Ibadan in 1900.

-One unassailable fact about Timi Lagunju was that he made history as the second Muslim Oba in nineteenth century Yorubaland.
+Timi Lagunju was the second Muslim Oba in nineteenth century Yorubaland.
 When W. H. Clarke visited Ede during Lagunju's reign (in 1857), he reported that Islam was enjoying royal patronage and support.
 Apart§ from Timi Lagunju whom Clarke described as a "tolerant Muslim" and "young follower of the prophet (Muhammad)," he also had interview "with a company of civil Muhammedans ... one of whom is a man from Hausaland engaged in the silk trade, and possessed some information..."
 He also reports that one of the elders who gave the vote of thanks on his departure was a "Muhammedan."
 He further stress on the grandeur of Ede monarchy: